Dimensionality increase for error correction in the interaction between information space and the physical world: Introduction

+There is extensive literature on error correction, including the foundational Shannon's paper \cite{b22} and von Neumann's paper \cite{b26}.
+While it is a difficult task to give a proper literature overview, we will mention a few other works.
+There has been a lof of effort to construct error correcting codes \cite{b9}, \cite{b17}.
+Quantum error correction, with references, is discussed in \cite{b11} and Chapter 10 of \cite{b19}.

-Predicting, analyzing and correcting errors (or malfunctions) is an essential part of data analysis and engineering.
-To give some specific examples, we mention the paper \cite{b9} that discusses the contributing factors to errors in machining and presents theoretical and quantitative analysis of the model that leads to improved accuracy.
-The word "error", in the most general sense, can be understood as an issue to be fixed or a problem to be addressed.
-In the abstract sense, it can be parameters or data that need to be modified.
-The paper \cite{b10} reviews the issues that occur in large networks, such as congestion, delays or packet loss, and possible approaches to gaining control over these problems.
-The paper \cite{b4} addresses the problem of low power in radio frequency energy harvesting systems.
+We also include a few examples of works that address specific real life systems.
+The paper \cite{b20} discusses the contributing factors to errors in machining and presents theoretical and quantitative analysis of the model that leads to improved accuracy.
+The paper \cite{b23} reviews the issues that occur in large networks, such as congestion, delays or packet loss, and possible approaches to gaining control over these problems.
+The paper \cite{b7} addresses the problem of low power in radio frequency energy harvesting systems.
 Mathematical representations or models of real life systems often serve as useful approximations.
-For instance, in \cite{b12}, the model for an electrical vehicle system allows to compare and evaluate the system responses.
+For instance, in \cite{b28}, the model for an electrical vehicle system allows to compare and evaluate the system responses.